US Forest Service starts clearing homeless camp in Oregon national forest

 Multiple U.S. Forest Service officials and vehicles were stationed at the Deschutes National Forest road closure on Thursday.
 A sign on the metal gate blocking the road said the temporary emergency closure will last at least one year.

-Violators could face up six months in jail, fines up to $5,000, or both.
+Violators could face up to six months in jail, fines up to $5,000, or both.

 Judge declines to block the closure